SteeltoeOSS/Documentation/docs/messaging/amqp.md

 [[retry]]
 ### Failures in Synchronous Operations and Options for Retry

-If you lose your connection to the broker in a synchronous sequence when using `RabbitTemplate` (for instance), Steeltoe AMQP throws an `AmqpException` (usually, but not always, `AmqpIOException`).
+If you lose your connection to the broker in a synchronous sequence when using `RabbitTemplate` (for instance), Steeltoe RabbitMQ throws an `AmqpException` (usually, but not always, `AmqpIOException`).
 We do not try to hide the fact that there was a problem, so you have to be able to catch and respond to the exception.
 The easiest thing to do if you suspect that the connection was lost (and it was not your fault) is to try the operation again.
 You can do this manually, or you could look at using Spring Retry to handle the retry (imperatively or declaratively).

 Spring Retry provides a couple of AOP interceptors and a great deal of flexibility to specify the parameters of the retry (number of attempts, exception types, backoff algorithm, and others).
-Steeltoe AMQP also provides some convenience factory beans for creating Spring Retry interceptors in a convenient form for AMQP use cases, with strongly typed callback interfaces that you can use to implement custom recovery logic.
+Steeltoe RabbitMQ also provides some convenience factory beans for creating Spring Retry interceptors in a convenient form for RabbitMQ use cases, with strongly typed callback interfaces that you can use to implement custom recovery logic.
 See the Javadoc and properties of `StatefulRetryOperationsInterceptor` and `StatelessRetryOperationsInterceptor` for more detail.
 Stateless retry is appropriate if there is no transaction or if a transaction is started inside the retry callback.
 Note that stateless retry is simpler to configure and analyze than stateful retry, but it is not usually appropriate if there is an ongoing transaction that must be rolled back or definitely is going to roll back.